 Missing People provide a free confidential service to children and young people who may have been involved in gangs or county lines and have regular missing episodes.
 They accept self-referrals from children and young people and referrals from external professionals and agencies (police, social services, schools, charities, youth organisations etc).
 They work closely with children, young people and their parents/carers to ensure that the risk of exploitation is minimised and ensure that information is shared between social workers, youth workers and other services that they may be receiving support from.

 Their main objective is to provide a confidential child led service.
 They will work with children to create a safety plan to minimise future exploitation and reduce the risks of missing episodes happening in the future.
-Their values are to offer a non-judgemental service to ensure that children and young people have a safe space to talk about their experiences in confidence.
+Their values are to offer a non-judgmental service to ensure that children and young people have a safe space to talk about their experiences in confidence.
 They also support the families and carers of children who go missing; providing them with emotional support and guidance.

 The operating hours for the Safe Call team are Monday to Friday, 9am to 6pm and they also have a free 24 hour helpline which is available should support be needed out of hours.